Kitchener station: GO Transit

 The station is nominally the western terminus of GO Transit's Kitchener line regional/commuter rail service connecting Kitchener to Toronto via Guelph, Georgetown, and Brampton.
 As of 2021, the station is served by 10 eastbound and 9 westbound trains per weekday, one of which extends beyond Kitchener to London.
+That train to London ended service in October 2023.
 There is no GO train service on weekends.

 GO Transit bus route 30 also provides hourly bus service from Kitchener station to Bramalea GO Station where passengers can connect to hourly off-peak trains.

 Future

 The Region of Waterloo plans to replace the existing Kitchener station with a new Kitchener Central Station or "Transit Hub" located at King Street where the railway crosses the Ion light rail line.
 The station would accommodate regional GO and intercity Via Rail trains, as well as intercity coach buses.
-In 2016, it was estimated that the new station could only open in 2022 at the earliest.
 The Central Station light rail stop opened in 2019 along with the light rail line itself.
+The Transit Hub construction will begin in 2025, with an opening date planned in 2029.

 A larger GO train layover facility is planned west of Kitchener near Baden, in order to allow increased train service to Kitchener.
 In the meantime, trains are stored in an interim yard in Kitchener off Shirley Avenue east of the station.

 In addition, an infill station known as Breslau GO is planned in the residential community of Breslau, across the Grand River to the east.
 The new station would be oriented around park and ride service, in order to address parking capacity without large-scale station parking downtown.